 1. Bananas Supply Multiple Safeguards

 An antibacterial substance in bananas may inhibit the growth of ulcer-causing H. pylori.
-Studies show that banana eaters have thicker stomach walls and greater mucus production, which helps build better digestive acid barriers.
+Studies show that banana eaters have thicker stomach walls and greater mucus production, which helps build better digestive acid barriers making a great food for stomach ulcer.

 2. Yogurt Ingredients Boast Protective Benefits

-L. acidophilus and L. gasseri, the good bacteria in yogurt, help protect your stomach lining from harmful H. pylori.
+L. acidophilus and L. gasseri, the good bacteria in yogurt makes it a great option for food for stomach ulcer, help protect your stomach lining from harmful H. pylori.
 A study found that yogurt containing lactobacillus and bifidobacterium probiotics improved drug therapy success in people with persistent H. pylori infections.

 3. Licorice Tea Reduces Stomach Acid Damage